Snowflake-Labs/sfquickstarts/site/sfguides/src/using_snowflake_cortex_and_streamlit_with_geospatial_data/using_snowflake_cortex_and_streamlit_with_geospatial_data.md

 ```

 Call the LLM with the prompt by copying the code below into a new cell.
-The LLM we are using for this is Mixtral-8x7b as its good at writing letters :
+You may want to be creative and change who the letter is written by, or even ask Cortex to write it in the style of someone.
+The LLM we are using for this is Mixtral-8x7b as its good at writing letters.
+Copy and paste the following in a new python cell called **cortex_letter**

 ```python